 People come from neighboring Bristol to visit the physical shop, and tourists defy laws of baggage allowance to fit in magazines

-In the last years, small publishers and independent magazines have been growing non-stop.
-After the pandemic, the market may shrink in line with global economies, and quite quickly.
-As Daniel McCabe, founder of Magalleria, puts it «There are too many titles selling the same subject matter, but with fewer people able to afford them something must change.
+In the last few years, small publishers and independent magazines have been growing non-stop.
+As Daniel McCabe, founder of Magalleria, puts it «there are too many titles selling the same subject matter, but with fewer people able to afford them something must change.
 As much as it disappoints me, economics may drive many publishers to digital rather than print.
-High-quality print magazines however will survive and even prosper — those that are published quarterly or biannually will become more popular than monthlies or shorter circulations».
+High-quality print magazines however will survive and even prosper.
+Quarterly or biannual publications will become more popular than monthlies or shorter circulations».

-The city also has two universities, Bath Spa University and the University of Bath, the latter was named University of the Year by The Sunday Times in 2011.
-Magalleria is a store specializing in magazines, artist’s books and zines — it is both an online and a physical store, stocking an international selection of what is already the best and what should be considered the best.
+The city also has two universities, Bath Spa University and the University of Bath.
+The Sunday Times named the latter University of the Year in 2011.
+Magalleria is a store specializing in magazines, artist’s books and zines.
+It is both an online and a physical store, stocking an international selection of what is already the best and what should be considered the best.

-Magazines are Magalleria’s focus, and the store strives to scout and deliver an outstanding number of independent and niche publications together with the mainstream.
+Magazines are Magalleria’s focus.
+The store strives to scout and deliver a large number of independent and niche publications together with the mainstream.
 The students of the two universities provide a solid customer base, although, as Daniel McCabe states «We don’t have a typical customer type.
-We sell to people of all ages, who are possibly united by common interests — sport, music, fashion.
+We sell to people of all ages, who are possibly united by common interests, such as sport, music, fashion.
 We also have a dog who sleeps under our shop counter and I think many people come to see him».

-Magalleria was launched in 2015 «I worked in publishing for decades, first in books and then in health communications — says McCabe — when some old friends who worked in book distribution sent us some sample magazines they were marketing we saw that these weren’t magazines as we remembered them but something more visually attractive, more like books; there didn’t seem to be anyone selling them in a specialist way, so we decided that it would be us».
+Magalleria launched in 2015. «I worked in publishing for decades, first in books and then in health communications» says McCabe. «When some old friends who worked in book distribution sent us some sample magazines they were marketing.
+We saw that these weren’t magazines as we remembered them, but something more visually attractive, more like books.
+There didn’t seem to be anyone selling them in a specialist way, so we decided that it would be us».

-McCabe’s partner, Susan, worked as an archeologist in Milan many decades ago, just outside the city’s well-known Galleria (Galleria Vittorio Emanuele II, next to the Duomo).
-She remembers the magazine and newspaper stands that she saw there — she put ‘magazine’ and ‘Galleria’ together and came up with Magalleria.
+McCabe’s partner, Susan, worked as an archeologist in Milan many decades ago, just outside the city’s well-known Galleria Vittorio Emanuele II, next to the Duomo.
+She remembers the magazine and newspaper stands that she saw there.
+Therefore, she put magazine and Galleria together, and came up with Magalleria.

 «Magazines are tactile.
-They can be picked up, handled and they smell of ink — things that make a change from reading or taking information from a screen or digital device.
-More importantly, magazines are agile in the sense that they can respond to events and roll with them, whereas internet reporting contains too many inaccuracies and books become outdated very quickly».
+One can pick them up and handle them.
+They smell of ink.
+Things that make a change from reading or taking information from a screen or digital device.
+More importantly, magazines are agile in the sense that they can respond to events and roll with them.
+Whereas internet reporting contains too many inaccuracies and books become outdated very quickly».

 Magalleria is a small business with few employees who manage the whole of the activities.
-At the moment they are planning on starting to distribute rare magazines — the editorial jewels which include rare illustrations, collection-covers, or one-shots — as well as increasing their online selling.
-The website also features a — a literary webzine, more or less — with McCabe’s insights on the newly arrived titles and an informed vision of the print industry.
+At the moment they are planning on starting to distribute rare magazines.
+The editorial jewels include rare illustrations, collection-covers, or one-shots.
+They are also increasing their online selling.
+The website features a literary webzine with McCabe’s insights on the newly arrived titles and an informed vision of the print industry.